story645/matplotlib/doc/thirdpartypackages/index.rst

 Several external packages that extend or build on Matplotlib functionality are listed below.
 They are maintained and distributed separately from Matplotlib and thus need to be installed individually.
+You can find more at `PyPI <https://pypi.org/search/?q=&o=&c=Framework+%3A%3A+Matplotlib>`_.

-Please submit an issue or pull request on GitHub if you have created a package that you would like to have included.
+If you have a created a package that extends or builds on Matplotlib and would like to have your package listed on this page, please submit an issue or pull request on GitHub.
+To be included in the PyPi listing, please include ``Framework :: Matplotlib`` in the classifier list in the ``setup.py`` file for your package.
 We are also happy to host third party packages within the `Matplotlib GitHub Organization
 <https://github.com/matplotlib>`_.

 Mapping toolkits
 ****************